stepchowfun/tagref/README.md

 Tagref helps you maintain cross-references in your code.
 You can use it to help keep things in sync, document assumptions, manage invariants, etc. Airbnb uses it for their front-end monorepo.
 You should use it too!

+Tagref works with any programming language, and it respects your `.gitignore` file as well as other common filter files.
+It's recommended to set up Tagref as an automated continuous integration (CI) check.
+Tagref is *blazing fast* (as they say) and almost certainly won't be the bottleneck in your CI.

 ## What is it?

 When writing code, it's common to refer to other parts of the codebase in comments.
 The traditional way to do that is to provide a file path and a line number.
 For example: